Policy

 b) Home team to welcome Away team via Manager/Captain (U14s - U18s) visiting opposing team.

-d) Referee meet assistance referees
+d) Referee meet assistance club line persons

-e) Managers/Coaches implement procedure for verification of Player Identity Cards
+e) Managers/Coaches implement procedure for verification of Player Identity Cards and Team Sheet verification

 g) Referee performs separate Team briefing of Manager/Coaches and players on their requirements for the games.
 (Captain Taking Responsibility U14s-U18s)